pact-foundation/docs.pact.io/website/blog/2023-07-28-pact-open-source-update-july-2023.md

 :wave: Hello, its July, it's scorching so I hope you've got an ice cream to accompany you this episode or maybe a brolly if you are stuck in a rain-shower!

 For the keener of our readers, you may note we missed our June episode.
-I was on holiday ( a rare treat! ) which was spent mainly away from the keyboard, with with the exception of a little flurry in pact-python.
+I was on holiday ( a rare treat! ) which was spent mainly away from the keyboard, with the exception of a little flurry in pact-python.

 Never fear, a double-dose of Pact Open Source updates are here!